 Gifts in Wills

 Will you remember Royal Papworth Hospital in your Will?
 You could change the lives of heart and lung patients across the world and find a cure with your lasting legacy.

-Nearly half our income comes from Gifts in Wills; they are vital source of funds that enable us to transform the lives of our patients.
+Nearly half our income comes from Gifts in Wills; they are a vital source of funds that enable us to transform the lives of our patients.
 Knowing that our supporters have included a gift in their Will ensures that we can continue to grow to deliver life-changing projects, now and for many years to come.